rbliu/Memo-Linux/how_to_run_obs_file.md

 # Notes

 * Note that you need to make a pretty goood guess at the noise in the image.

 * If the image header contains some certain keywords, obs_file may not support them.
 Known TypeError: `OBS-LAT`, `OBS-LONG`, `HUMIDITY`.

+* If you modified the config file and re-run `processCcd.py` with an existing `output` folder, you may need to attach `--clobber-config` to the `processCcd.py` command.
+(It will also be shown in the error message -- just follow it.)